inductiva/inductiva/docs-sources/how-it-works/basics/quotas.md

 ## Quotas
+Quotas help ensure fair access to powerful computing and storage for all users, so that users always get reliable performance when they launch their simulations.

-You're free to use the Inductiva API as an individual user (starter plan) or join an organization (business or academia) - visit the Pricing webpage for more information .
+You're free to use the Inductiva API as an individual user (starter plan) or join an organization (business or academia) - visit the [Pricing webpage](https://https://inductiva.ai/pricing) for more information.

 | Quota | unit | scope* | Description | Starter | Business | Academia |
 |-------|------|-------|-------------|----------|------------|------------|